- About the ANZFSS

 The Allan Hodda Memorial Award

-Applications for the 2019 Allan Hodda Memorial Award will open in mid-late 2019.
+Applications for the 2019 Allan Hodda Memorial Award are now open

 Allan was a well-known and respected scientist and individual.
 He was instrumental to the development of the NSW Branch of the ANZFSS, being over the years its President, Vice-President, Secretary, Public Officer and Life-Member.
 In 2004, he received the National President’s Medal for his services to the Society.
 For many years Allan was a forensic toxicologist at the Division of Analytical Laboratories in Sydney.
 His professional credentials and focus on quality and integrity were greatly appreciated by the forensic science community, as demonstrated by his various executive memberships, including on the Panel of Advisers of the National Institute of Forensic Science and on NATA’s Forensic Registration Advisory Committee.
 His dedication to training and education were also shown by his organisation of the annual ANZFSS (NSW Branch) seminar ‘Inside the Forensic World’ and his association with the University of Technology, Sydney.
 Allan was a true gentleman and possessed a very fine sense of humour.